-Code of Ethics and Corporate Social Responsibility
+Code of Ethics and Environmental, Social & Governance

-Our Company was founded in 1919 on the values of ethics, integrity, common decency and respect for others.
+Our Company was founded in 1919 on the values of integrity, common decency and respect for others.
 These values continue to this day and are embodied in our Code of Ethics, which has been adopted by the Board of Directors of the Company to promote honest and ethical conduct, and propagate a culture of compliance from the top down.
-Through our Code of Ethics, we reinforce our commitment to our Company, our employees, our business partners and the communities within which we operate.
-We believe that these commitments have led to high employee satisfaction resulting in low employee turnover, and high customer satisfaction resulting in decades-long customer relationships.